Dr Angeliki Balayannis

-Bachelor of Environments (Honours), Environmental Geographies, Politics, and Cultures, University of Melbourne
+Bachelor of Environments (Environmental Geographies, Politics and Cultures), The University of Melbourne

-I completed my undergraduate and postgraduate studies in geography in the School of Geography at the University of Melbourne, Australia.
+I completed my undergraduate and postgraduate degrees in Geography at the University of Melbourne, Australia.
 I moved to the UK in 2018 to undertake a Rutherford Fellowship in the Institute of Environment, Health and Societies, at Brunel University London.
-There I worked with an interdisciplinary team on the public health dimensions of industrially contaminated sites.
 I joined the Geography Department at the University of Exeter in the Spring of 2019 as a Lecturer in Human Geography.

 Publications by category

 Angeliki_Balayannis Details from cache as at 2023-10-01 19:52:43